top of page

+''Haisa sewa?''
 "How is the flower?"

-Flowers are very important in the Yaqui culture.
 According to Yaqui teachings, flowers sprang up from the drops of blood that were shed at the Crucifixion.
 Flowers are viewed as the manifestation of souls.
 Sewam- Yaquis associate flowers with the Blessed Virgin..

 In both the old culture and new, flowers have special importance in Yaqui ritual.
 Flowers have become symbols of heavenly glory (loria) and divine grace .
 Heaven is conceived of as full of flowers.
 Flowers are the reward for the loss of sleep, fatigue, self-sacrifice, and harsh penance endured during the Ceremony.

-For these reason ceremonial work itself is often called sewa or flower, as are the masks and crowns of almost all of the participants.
+For these reasons, ceremonial work itself is often called sewa or flower, as are the masks and crowns of almost all of the participants.
 Flowers are used in decorating regalia and are used as weapons against evil.

 Luturia'